samjd-zz/linkedin_ssi_booster/docs/flux-art-avatar.md

 # FLUX Art Avatar

 Local GPU image generation for persona-aligned visual content, built on FLUX.1-schnell (GGUF quantised).
+The README refers to this as the Alex Grey Avatar Enhancement: a style-and-aesthetic layer that guides the image prompt without introducing a separate visual persona.
 The `services/flux_capacitor/` package integrates image rendering into all three main flows — schedule, curate, and console — with a single shared GPU orchestrator that enforces Ollama-first sequencing on the RTX 3060.

 ---